DeveloperAtlas5/DeveloperAtlas-Testpacks/README.md

 Developer Atlas is an early test project for guided programming missions, beginner-friendly concept cards, and safer AI-assisted coding workflows.

-We are testing whether learners can open a pack, understand what to do next, and make progress without getting lost in folders, jargon, or AI overengineering.
+We are testing whether learners can open a pack, understand what to do next, and make progress without feeling lost in folders, jargon, or AI over-engineering.

-## Choose the right path
+## Choose the right path for you

 | Pack | Best for | Time | What you will test |
 |---|---|---:|---|